 The New Manners & Customs of the Bible

-Today in the west, where appearance means so much and faith means so little, romance often becomes so selfish.
+Today in the west, appearance means so much and faith means so little.
+Romance becomes so selfish.
 How beautiful when God works in two lives the mutual respect that brings what God meant for romance: protection, provision, submission, holy conduct, friendship and comfort.

 WHY THE REGRET?

-We don’t know the details, but I’m guessing it wasn’t easy for David to slip forward unnoticed by Saul.
+It couldn’t have been easy for David to slip forward unnoticed by Saul.
 It was an effort to do something to prove that David would spare Saul’s life, yet remain unseen.
-So I suspect to cut Saul’s robe was a last-minute, desperate decision.
-And I’m guessing it wasn’t until after David did it that he realized symbolically what it would appear to mean, or at least imply.
+I suspect to cut Saul’s robe was a last-minute, desperate decision.
+And I’m guessing it wasn’t until after David did that he realized symbolically what it would appear to mean, or at least imply.
 It was Saul’s authority, cut away from Saul, taken by David.
-The regret of his tender conscience was over mere symbolism.
+His tender conscience regretted the symbolism.

 SYMBOLISM AND CHURCH LIFE TODAY